Vibe Coding18 min readby agent-kay

 Output styles4Learning / PDCA-guide / Enterprise / PDCA-Enterprise

-These are the surfaces; the patterns are encoded in them.
+These are the surfaces.
+The patterns live inside them.
 The Day-0 meta-rule habit is now an auto-injected SessionStart context.
-The numbered-doc habit is now docs/01-plan/features/{feature}.plan.md through docs/04-report/features/{feature}.completion-report.md, with a strict directory schema.
-Korean+English intent is now an 8-language intent router (lib/intent/) plus a KO/EN translation pool with 6-language fallback.
+The numbered-doc habit is now docs/01-plan/features/{feature}.plan.md through docs/04-report/features/{feature}.completion-report.md, with a strict folder schema.
+Korean+English intent is now an 8-language intent router (lib/intent/) plus a KO/EN translation pool with a 6-language fallback.

 PDCA as a state machine, not a vibe

-The single most consequential decision in bkit was modeling PDCA as a declarative finite state machine instead of an etiquette.
+The single most important call in bkit was modeling PDCA as a written finite state machine, not as etiquette.
 The file lib/pdca/state-machine.js defines:

 • States (11): idle, pm, plan, design, do, check, act, qa, report, archived, error